JMS55/jms55.github.io/content/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md

 ## Culling (First Pass)

-I mentioned earlier that frustum culling is not sufficent for complex scenes.
+I mentioned earlier that frustum culling is not sufficient for complex scenes.
 With meshlets, we're going to have a _lot_ of geometry in view at once.
 Rendering all of that is way too expensive, and unnecessary.
 It's a complete waste to spend time rendering a bunch of detailed rocks and trees, only to draw a wall in front of it later on (overdraw).

 Two pass occlusion culling is the method that we're going to use to reduce overdraw.
 We're going to start by drawing all the clusters that actually contributed to the rendered image last frame, under the assumption that those are a good approximation of what will contribute to the rendered image _this_ frame.
 That's the first pass.
 Then, we can build a depth pyramid, and use that to cull all the clusters that we didn't look at in the first pass, i.e. that didn't render last frame.
 The clusters that survive the culling get drawn.
 That's the second pass.